States have three critical roles in helping communities replace lead service lines (LSLs) by:

-As of November 2018, 1,660 CWSs have reported to the IEPA on 3.74 million service lines (89 CWSs have not yet reported).
-About 11% of the total service lines were reported as lead and 40% were reported as unknown (seperate from the category unknown- but not lead).
-By EDF's calculations, Illinois has between 415,000 and 1.92 million lead pipes (including unknowns).
-IEPA is developing a web portal to enable customers to determine service line material types in their CWSs.
-For more information, see our blog on Illinois’ mandatory LSL inventory and the state's newly published online tool.
+As of June 2020, 1,739 CWSs have reported to the IEPA on 3.83 million service lines (10 CWSs have not yet reported).
+About 17% of the total service lines were reported as lead and 20% were reported as unknown (seperate from the category unknown- but not lead).
+By EDF's calculations, Illinois has between 677,359 and 1.45 million lead pipes (including unknowns).
+IEPA published an online tool to enable customers to determine service line material types in their CWSs.
+For more information, see our blogs on Illinois' mandatory LSL inventory and the state's newly published online tool.

 Utilities must follow specific requirements when performing construction or repair work on a water main, service line or a water meter.
 With limited exceptions, they must provide individual written notice to residents at least 14 days before work begins.
 The notice must warn potentially affected residents of the dangers of lead and what practices they should follow to prevent the consumption of any lead in drinking water.
 The recommended practices must include flushing of water lines during and after the completion of the repair or replacement work and cleaning of faucet aerator screens.

 If the utility serves a significant portion of non-English speaking consumers, the notification must contain information in the appropriate language and provide contact information to request assistance.
 For multi-dwelling buildings, the notice may be posted on the primary entrance to the dwelling.

 In addition, Illinois requires sellers to disclose to homebuyers if they are "aware of unsafe concentrations of or unsafe conditions related to lead paint, lead water pipes, lead plumbing pipes, or lead in the soil on the premises."
 Presumably, sellers could decide that the presence of an LSL alone would not be an unsafe condition.